 Cross-origin resource sharing (CORS) is a security mechanism implemented in modern browsers.
 In particular, when a site wants to load a resource from another domain, the browser asks the server serving the resource if it is allowed.
 Therefore, you have to use a server which actively allows your images to be loaded externally (image hosting services, such as Flickr or Imgur, allow it).

 See some solutions to enable it on your server in the advanced usage page.

-After this simple example, you may want to display a list of photos, get information from the viewer or send it commands.
-These are advanced usage described in a dedicated page.
+After this example, you may want to describe a more complex list of photos, get information from the viewer or send commands to it.
+These are advanced usages described in a dedicated page.